Systems Biology Core

 Learn More

-This guide provides a good practical foundation to guide our users through basic steps involved in metabolomic analysis by Mass Spectrometry.
+This guide provides a good practical foundation to lead our users through basic steps involved in lipodomic and metabolomic analysis by Mass Spectrometry.
 These guidelines can be applied to different types of samples to improvement the quality of the results.

 Learn More